Managing Users, Groups and Roles

 JSw48PubpJvIs4dVtfDY1cF1aGBHQlEr2k60pYtBref7mUkTHbOX9c4k9KDMgV02gEJbhzVVEP33BD_OWsJdw_aaouC6Zko5qYYtBr1m6om93gMlt4MB_MLPMccmRjJAyUeFuesCvge9NWfdopU2RmYcn2bRaKoS6Iy4USzFUXiJg.

-In order to read the data, you need to split the token by matching the dots (.) and base64 decode the second part.
-For a full guide on how to handle ID Tokens, see Making the most of Tokens.
+To read the data, you need to split the token by matching the dots (.) and decode the second part from Base64.

 String token = "...";